Rolands-Laucis/Pauca/specification.md

 ``[re "/[A-Z]{2,4}/gm"] ...`` will match an uppercase letter string of length 2 to 4 using the flags for global and multiline.

+The regex flags are ignored by Marble, since that is nescesary for Marble to use regex itself internally.

 ### Custom tags

 Under thought.